trizen/pipe-viewer/README.md

 A lightweight application (fork of [straw-viewer](https://github.com/trizen/straw-viewer)) for searching and playing videos from YouTube, using the [API](https://github.com/iv-org/invidious/wiki/API) of [invidio.us](https://invidio.us/).

-The goal of this fork is to parse the YouTube website directly, removing the dependency on invidious instances.
+The goal of this fork is to parse the YouTube website directly and rely on the invidious instances only as fallback methods.

 ### pipe-viewer